zhorifiandi/localization-hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/WritingYarnApplications.md

 // Dump out information about cluster capability as seen by the
 // resource manager
 int maxMem = response.getMaximumResourceCapability().getMemory();
-LOG.info("Max mem capabililty of resources in this cluster " + maxMem);
+LOG.info("Max mem capability of resources in this cluster " + maxMem);

 int maxVCores = response.getMaximumResourceCapability().getVirtualCores();
-LOG.info("Max vcores capabililty of resources in this cluster " + maxVCores);
+LOG.info("Max vcores capability of resources in this cluster " + maxVCores);

 // A resource ask cannot exceed the max. if (containerMemory > maxMem) {